Should you have sex with your ex?

-The person you are now considering having sex with is the same person you no longer wanted share your life.
+The person you are now considering being intimate with is the same person you no longer wanted to share your life.
 Don’t fool yourself into thinking that only sharing intimacy won’t give this person access to other parts of your life.

-3. Who else has your ex had sex with?
+3. Who else has your ex been randy with?
 Is he/she dating and is there a possibility they’ve been intimate with others?
-You may think that sex with your ex is safe, both emotionally and physically but, are you sure?
-Don’t take it for granted that sex with your ex is safe sex.
+You may think that intimacy with your ex is safe, both emotionally and physically but, are you sure?
+Don’t take it for granted that intimacy with your ex is safe.
 Always be sure to protect yourself by using a condom and some form of birth control.

-4. If you’re trying to heal from the divorce and move on, sex with your ex will do nothing but hold you back.
-The more time you spend with your ex, even if you think it is only casual sex, the less time you’ll have to focus on your future and meeting someone new.
+4. If you’re trying to heal from the divorce and move on, intimacy with your ex will do nothing but hold you back.
+The more time you spend with your ex, even if you think it is only casual, the less time you’ll have to focus on your future and meeting someone new.

-6. Last, but not least, if you’re hoping he’ll fall back in love with you, sex with him isn’t going to be the catalyst.
+6. Last, but not least, if you’re hoping he’ll fall back in love with you, intimacy with him isn’t going to be the catalyst.
 Not even your blow jobs are that good!

 My thoughts on this subject are skewed by my experience.
 Once my ex wanted a divorce, no way would he ever be allowed back in my bed.
-I reserve that part of me for men who want not only sex with me but me also.
+I reserve that part of me for men who want not only a roll in the sack with me but me also.